VictorMachadoJosviak/Location-Hide/location-hide/README.md

 ## License
-MIT - created by Dennis Demand
+MIT - created by Dennis Demand - www.hornyfamily.online
 You can do what ever you want with this script:)

+The domain above contains sexual content and should be only viewed by persons over 18 years!
+If you want to help you can make a backlink to my website.